JanaksinhVen/Multinomial_Logistic_Regression-and-MultiLayer_Perceptron_Classification_and_Regression/README.md

 W&B.
 2. Report metrics: MSE, RMSE, R-squared.
 3. You have to report the scores(ordered) for all the combinations of :
-• Activation functions : sigmoid, tanh and ReLU (implemented from scratch)
+• Activation functions: sigmoid, tanh and ReLU (implemented from scratch)
-• Optimizers : SGD, batch gradient descent and mini-batch gradient descent (implemented from scratch).
+• Optimizers: SGD, batch gradient descent and mini-batch gradient descent (implemented from scratch).
 4. Tune your model on various hyperparameters, such as learning rate, epochs, and hidden layer neurons.